brunetto/cv/index.md

 ## Work experience

+**Senior Software Developer @ Pixartprinting - a Cimpress company**

+`Jan 2018 - Present`

+Design, build and ship Go micro-services on AWS.
+Support the PHP/AJAX/MySQL legacy ERP monolith while migrating to the new architecture.
+Focused on the logistic side of the business developing solutions for the packaging and shipping management and integrating external carriers and outsourcers.

 **Software Developer @ Pixartprinting - a Cimpress company**

-`Sep 2015 - Present`
+`Sep 2015 - Jan 2018`

 Develop internal solutions for packaging and shipping management.
 Design and build Go micro-services on AWS while maintaining the PHP/AJAX/MySQL legacy ERP monolith.
 Integrate external carriers and outsourcers.

 **Research fellow @ INAF-OAPd**